 You can also use Grammarly in your social media accounts, MS Office, Google Docs, and even texts!
 You just need to download the app on your phone or download the extension on your computer browser.

 To start using Grammarly, click here.
-Create an account to make the proofreading easier.
+Create an account to make proofreading easier.

 Ginger is a free spelling and grammar checking software perfect for everyone.
-It looks over your document and look for spelling and grammatical errors, such as prepositions, split and merge words, verb correction, subject-verb agreement, and consecutive nouns.
+It runs through your document and looks for spelling and grammatical errors, such as prepositions, split and merge words, verb correction, subject-verb agreement, and consecutive nouns.

 Non-native English speakers can also practice their English skills with Ginger’s Learning Feature.
-It will analyse your mistakes and figure which topics you need to improve in.
+It will analyze your mistakes and figure out which topics you need to improve in.
 Through this, it will choose the topics you can study based on your writing mistakes.
-This way, you will be better in English and writing!
+This way, you will be better at English and writing!
 A win-win, right?

-You can download Ginger in all your devices.
+You can download Ginger on all your devices.

 4. Slick Write

-Slick Write checks for spelling and grammar errors, and improves your document’s readability.
-Not only that, it will provide you statistics that shows the percentage of errors found in your document in relation to usage of adverbs, sentence length, and more.
+Slick Write checks for spelling and grammar errors and improves your document’s readability.
+Not only that, it will provide you with statistics that show the percentage of errors found in your document in relation to the usage of adverbs, sentence length, and more.
 This way, you can see where you need to improve and how you should improve it.
-For writers, it also has a feature that can help you beat writer’s block through words association.
+For writers, it also has a feature that can help you beat writer’s block through word association.
 This is perfect for students, writers, SEO professionals, and businesses.

 5. Hemingway Editor

-Hemingway Editor is an online proofreading tool that points out not only spelling and grammar mistakes, but also readability and word usage.
-It highlights complex sentences, usage of ‘big’ words, and use of passive voice.
+Hemingway Editor is an online proofreading tool that points out not only spelling and grammar mistakes but also readability and word usage.
+It highlights complex sentences, the usage of ‘big’ words, and the use of passive voice.
 This app makes your writing more impactful and powerful with less fuss and big words.